Chapter in this post:

 The mouse is also used to create screenshots of screen sections.
 After the key combination shown, the cursor changes to a crosshair or camera symbol.
 And with this you can then select the area to be saved while holding the left click.
 With CMD + Shift + 4 you can also save menus from programs as screenshots.
 So you can also help friends and acquaintances well via email or messenger if you want to point out certain menu items in instructions;)

-In the terminal you can change various standard settings for screenshots under macOS, for example to save new screenshots in a specific folder.
+Im Port you can change various default settings for screenshots under macOS, for example to save new screenshots in a specific folder.
 You start the terminal before executing the commands in one of these three ways:

 In normal operation, the windows in the Apple operating system macOS have shadows to make them stand out from the background.
 These shadows are also applied to screenshots.
 If you want to deactivate this, then use this command in the terminal: defaults write com.apple.Screencapture disable-shadow -bool TRUE; killAll SystemUIServer (The decisive factor is the section disable-shadow -bool TRUE)